shacharm2/CarND-Behavioral-Cloning-P3/README.md

 2. Weight regularization - L2 regularization for the Dense layers.
 Weights have been tested on various scales (10 to the minus -1 to -5) and a standard value of 10 to the -3 have been selected as a minimum error value for the (final) validation error.

-## Learning rate
+## Tuning

-Learning rate has been input into the Adam optimizer
+* Learning rate has been input into the Adam optimizer

+* Epochs - raise between 3 and 15 and set to 10.
+After 10, the vehicle wobbling increases and thus, assuming overfitting occures, which makes performance degredation in the simulator.

 ## Data